 The insured argued that the primary policy's exclusion was ambiguous and that it should be read separately from the first-level excess policy.
-Because all ambiguities must be construed in favor of the insured, the insured asserted that the court must conclude that punitive damages were covered by the primary policy.
-The insured then argued that there was a conflict between the primary policy's
+The insured asserted that because all ambiguities must be construed in favor of the insured, the court must conclude that punitive damages were covered by the primary policy.
+The insured then argued that there was a conflict between the primary policy's coverage for punitive damages and the first-level excess policy's exclusion of punitive damages, and contended that this conflict should also be resolved in the insured's favor.